mattlucht/gov-omnigraffle-wireframes/README.md

 # gov-omnigraffle-wireframes
-Omnigraffle stencils for wireframing GOV UK style pages
+OmniGraffle stencils for wireframing GOV UK style pages

 These stencils were built from an Illustrator template that [Colm Britton](https://github.com/colmjude) put together.